GModModGod/Menu-Mods/tutorials/your_first_menu_option.md

 ## Data Structure

-The functions used to add HTML elements to the page use the data structure shown below.
+The functions used to add HTML elements to the page use the data structure shown below as the "data" argument.

 Key | Value Type | Purpose
 --- | ---------- | -------